Home > All Pet Supplies >

 Vaccines with live viruses cannot be shipped to Minnesota without a valid prescription.
 Please see our

-Nobivac® FeLV (Fevaxyn FeLV) is recommended for the vaccination of healthy cats against diseases caused by feline leukemia.
+Nobivac® FeLV is a feline leukemia vaccine labeled to prevent persistent viremia for 2 years after vaccination.
+This vaccine is approved for the vaccination of healthy cats as an aid in the prevention of lymphoid tumors caused by, and diseases associated with, feline Leukemia virus (FeLV) infection.
+This vaccine is the optimal choice for healthy outdoor cats.
 This is a killed version of the virus.
 Recommended for the use in healthy cats 9 weeks of age or older.

 - Vaccinate healthy cats 9 weeks of age or older.

-- Initial vaccination: Inject 1 dose (1mL) subcutaneously or intramuscularly at 9 weeks of age or older.
+- Inject 1 dose (1 ml) subcutaneously or intramuscularly at 9 weeks of age or older.

-- Second vaccination: Inject 1 dose (1mL) subcutaneously or intramuscularly 3 to 4 weeks following the initial vaccination.
+- Inject 1 dose (1 ml) subcutaneously or intramuscularly 3 to 4 weeks following the initial vaccination.

-- Two doses are required for primary immunization.
+- Two doses are required for the primary immunization.

 - Some reports suggest that in cats, the administration of certain veterinary biologicals may induce the development of injection-site fibrosarcomas.